Current Research Studies

-Dr. Channell was recently awarded an NIH INCLUDE R21 grant to determine how to best use autism screening tools in children with Down syndrome.
-Project collaborators include Drs.
-Laura Mattie and Amy Cohen at UIUC, Dr. Tracie Rosser at Emory University, and Drs.
-Luke Kalb and Natasha Ludwig at Johns Hopkins University/Kennedy Krieger Institute.
+This project aimed to determine how to best use autism screening tools in children with Down syndrome.
+Project collaborators include Dr. Laura Mattie and Dr. Amy Cohen at UIUC, Dr. Tracie Rosser at Emory University, and Dr. Luke Kalb and Dr. Natasha Ludwig at Johns Hopkins University/Kennedy Krieger Institute.
+Funded by an NIH INCLUDE R21 grant.
+Come back soon to learn about our findings!

 Post-High School Transition Outcomes for Young Adults with Down Syndrome